simon-brooke/the-great-game/doc/A-generic-planning-algorithm-for-craftworker-npcs.md

 Apprentices are definitely not paid.
 Journeymen should be paid, but this is a detail to ignore until we have other things working.

-Journeymen will move on from master to master from time to time -- infrequently, but it will happen; and may be dismissed by masters when markets are tight.
-Journeymen probably learn their craft recipes -- which is to say, the items and qualities of item they are able to craft -- from the masters they work with.
+Journeymen will move on from master to master from time to time &mdash; infrequently, but it will happen; and may be dismissed by masters when markets are tight.
+Journeymen probably learn their craft recipes &mdash; which is to say, the items and qualities of item they are able to craft &mdash; from the masters they work with.
 Consequently, journeymen will seek out masters with higher reputation; masters will prefer journeymen with more experience.

 Apprentices do not move on until the end of their period of apprenticeship (16th birthday?) when they become journeymen.